DreXuri/DreXuri/README.md

-“*”👋🏼 Hi, I’m DreXuri.
+*👋🏼 Hi, I’m DreXuri.

-“*”👩‍💻 I have keen interest in frontend Web Development.
+*👩‍💻 I have keen interest in frontend Web Development.

-“*”✍🏼I’m currently learning React
+*✍🏼I’m currently learning React

-“*”👀 I’m looking to collaborate on projects involving my skill sets (HTML, CSS, BOOTSTRAP, JAVASCRIPT)
+*👀 I’m looking to collaborate on projects involving my skill sets (HTML, CSS, BOOTSTRAP, JAVASCRIPT)

-“*”🌴 Sharing My Journey on Twitter and also documenting on Instagram @tecbabz.
+*🌴 Sharing My Journey on Twitter and also documenting on Instagram @tecbabz.

-“*”📫 How to reach me balogundamilaree@gmail.com
+*📫 How to reach me balogundamilaree@gmail.com